skryv/external-documentation/docs/config-reference/workflows.md

 - Candidate users: This is a list of possible assignees.
 - Candidate groups: This is a group of assignees, which corresponds with the concept of a user role, e.g. 'casemanager' or 'validator'.
 Adding a candidate group ensure the task will get assigned to a user within the candidate group, i.e. with that specific role.

+The image below shows a user task 'Controleer aanvraag', containing a candidate group 'dossierbehandelaar'.
+This ensure that only users with the role 'dossierbehandelaar' can get assigned to instances of the task 'Controleer aanvraag'.

 ![Image](../_media/studio-workflow-usertask-assignment.png)

 #### Due date